phasorpy/phasorpy/docs/phasor_approach.rst

   .. _flopa:

   `FLOPA <https://github.com/IMCF-Biocev/FLOPA>`__
-  is a napari plugin for FLIM data opening, processing and analysis.
+  is a napari plugin for FLIM data opening, processing, and analysis.
   The plugin is distributed under the GPLv3 license.

 -